-3. Encourage your husband during a financial crisis
+3. Encourage: Lift your husband during a financial crisis

 As a wife, this is not the time to be on auto-pilot with your words.

-I know that sometimes women are not trying to discourage their husbands, just thinking aloud.
+I know that sometimes as women we are not trying to discourage our husbands, just thinking aloud.

 But “innocent” words can leave a man feeling terrible about his inability to provide.

 And it’s not just about the things we don’t say, but also about the things we say.
 We must be intentionally thankful for things our spouse is able to do.
 Be their cheerleader.
 Stay sensitive to their feelings.

 Remember; negativity does not beget positivity.
 See 6 things wives do that hinder communication in marriage

 4. Keep: Nurture connection during financial difficulties in marriage

 Finances are a huge thing in marriage but they are not everything.